marcraft2/tesla-carplay/tesla-doc.md

 exit
 ```

-Now create this file `/etc/asound.conf` (replace the Bluetooth MAC address with that of your Tesla, it should be displayed when you have accepted the connection with `yes`)
+Now create this file `/etc/asound.conf` to set the tesla as the default audio device on the alsa audio controller. (replace the Bluetooth MAC address with that of your Tesla, it should be displayed when you have accepted the connection with `yes`)
 ```
-pcm.mid {
+pcm.!default {
  type plug
  slave {
      pcm {